 Because the musician usually plays an already existing work, the artistic process is unidirectional in this case.
 However, there might be bidirectional moments, such as happened e.g. during the “do trans-Art 08” with the hornist Dominik Gruber.

 The performance of the audience has several goals.
 On the one hand, it is a try to open the reception of trans-Art.
 On the other hand, the audience should get their own voice and become active instead of passive recipients of contemporary music.
-Contemporary music is the music of today, telling the social situations of humans, religions, entities, paces and more.
+Contemporary music is the music of today, which breaks traditional forms and expands sounds.
+Through this novelty and the break with tradition and requirements, contemporary music can mirror societal topics: social situations, religions, entities, and many other developments, encounters and changes.

 III.
 The History of trans-Art

-trans-Art is an art genre of the now, which slowly developed from Astrid Rieder's extensive work.
+trans-Art is an art genre of the present, which slowly developed from Astrid Rieder's extensive work.

 The first steps were taken in the 1990s already, when Astrid Rieder participated in Wolfgang Seierl's (composer and painter in Vienna) visual art course in St. Virgil.
 There, she painted unidirectionally to the sounds of Morton Feldman and John Cage.
-This was followed by further participation in courses in the Gemacherhaus attic (behind the Salzburg Dome).
+This was followed by further participation in courses in the Gemacherhaus attic (behind the Salzburg Dome, today the Baron Schwarzenberg Saal).

-From 1996 to 2006, Astrid Rieder organised house concerts, which enabled first interdisciplinary experiences.
+From 1996 to 2006, Astrid Rieder organized house concerts, which enabled first interdisciplinary experiences (highlight 2006: 74 people in the living room).
 Contemporary music, lectures, film productions and much more were presented.
 At the same time, Astrid Rieder participated in the international summer academy for visual arts on the Salzburg fortress (teachers: Xenia Hausner, Hella Berenth) and followed Johannes Ziegler's courses in Salzburg from 2000 to 2006.

 2013, Astrid decided to sharpen the concept of the studio concert and to choose one theme on which the protagonists and their performances were selected.
 This way, she could concentrate better on her own work and do more trans-Art performances and tours.